JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/iplayableitem.md

 ## Fields

-When requesting just a subset of fields using the `fields` query parameter, the call might fail with an exception similar to `Received unkown playlist element type`.
+When requesting just a subset of fields using the `fields` query parameter, the call might fail with an exception similar to `Received unknown playlist element type`.
 For example, the following call fails:

 ```csharp
 var playlistGetItemsRequest = new PlaylistGetItemsRequest();